-At 500 PM EDT (2100 UTC), the center of Tropical Depression Fred was located near latitude 21.3 North, longitude 75.3 West.
-The depression is moving toward the west-northwest near 12 mph (19 km/h), and this general motion is expected to continue through Friday.
-A turn toward the northwest is expected Friday night or Saturday.
-On the forecast track, Fred is expected to move along or just north of eastern and central Cuba tonight and Friday, and be near the Florida Keys and southern Florida on Saturday.
+At 800 PM EDT (0000 UTC), the disturbance was centered near latitude 28.3 North, longitude 78.9 West.
+The system is moving toward the northeast near 18 mph (30 km/h), and this general motion is expected to continue through tonight.
+A turn toward the east-northeast with an additional increase in forward speed is expected on Sunday, followed by a turn toward the east Monday night.
+On the forecast track, the disturbance is expected to move farther away from the

 COASTAL WATCHES/WARNINGS AND FORECAST CONE FOR STORM CENTER

 SUMMARY OF 0800 PM EDT…0000 UTC…INFORMATION

 ABOUT 105 MI…185 KM NE OF FORT PIERCE FLORIDA

 ABOUT 885 MI…1425 KM WSW OF BERMUDA